Quandrant/PRISM/Branch_Z/tower_1.md

-## The Tower
+## The Tower [CONTAINS MENTION OF THE FIVE, OF WHICH IS NOW REMOVED IN THE CURRENT RELEASE]

 Betty Bergeron stands at the foot of the pastel island.
 Pale foam laps at the pink sand as she rises out of her boat in rubber boots.
-The air is cool and dry, and the sun hangs before the horizon wondering if it should dip down slowly or duck in a long swipe.
+The air is cool and dry.
+Meanwhile, the sun hangs before the horizon wondering if it should dip down slowly or duck in a long swipe.
 It's a tough decision for the flaming ball of gas, but physics demands decisons, and the earth makes it's move before the sun does.
 Betty stomps around the island a bit, but it's only until a few minutes has passed that her eyes begin to trail up the spiralling tower.

 "Ladon is up there," she says in dismay.